 - Aged 19 or over on the first day of your course

-- Resident in the UK for three years prior to the start of the course
+- Resident in the UK for three years before the start of the course

-- Enrolling on an eligible course at Level 3,4,5 and 6
+- Enrolling on an eligible course at levels 3, 4, 5 and 6

 How much can I access?